SLO Police Chief Deanna Cantrell quits suddenly

 In Sept.
 2019, officer Josh Walsh shot and killed a dog while responding to a possible burglary.
 Even though Walsh and another officer quickly determined the burglary report was inaccurate — just a resident fixing a broken window — Walsh appeared frightened, cursed at the resident and shot the dog.

-Throwing her support behind Walsh, the chief claimed the dog charged at the officer, while refusing to release body camera footage of the incident.
+Throwing her support behind Walsh, the chief claimed the dog charged at the officer, and refused to release body camera footage of the incident.

-Following the string of incidents, Cantrell began applied for jobs with other cities.
+Following the string of incidents, Cantrell began applying for jobs with other cities.
 Cantrell began the recruitment process with Fairfield in May 2020, according to a city press release.

 Cantrell said she will forever be grateful for her time in San Luis Obispo.